In da Club: "Sexy Lil Thug"

 In 2003, American recording artist Beyoncé recorded "Sexy Lil Thug", a remix version of "In da Club".
 Her version uses the original's instrumental and melody with the singer singing her own, newly added verses.
 In the song, she references Jimmy Choo shoes, Marilyn Monroe, Marc Jacobs, and Bailey Bank and Biddle.
 Makkada B. Selah of The Village Voice said, "Her version of 'In da Club' outed 50 Cent as a singing-ass rapper with lines like 'Don't wanna be your girl/I ain't lookin' for no love/So come give me a hug/You a sexy little thug.
 Joey Guerra of the Houston Chronicle coined Beyoncé's cover version as a "female spin" on the original.
-The song was officially released on Beyoncé's mixtape Speak My Mind.
+The song has been released on unofficial Beyoncé mixtapes.
 According to Guerra of the Houston Chronicle, the song was never an official single, likely because of permission issues.

 Beyoncé's version of the song charted for 7 weeks and peaked at number 67 on the US Billboard Hot R&B/Hip-Hop Songs chart.
 In 2013, Mike Wass of the website Idolator put "Sexy Lil Thug" at number six on his list of "Beyonce's 10 Best Unreleased and Rare Tracks".
 He described it as a "radio staple" in 2003, adding that it "remains something of a lost gem" and concluded, "Queen Bey spit iconic lyrics like 'I'm that classy mami with the Marilyn Monroe body.